 Brian Kennett

-Amateur Chef and Foodie Extraordinaire
+Amateur Chef and Boozy Traveling Foodie Extraordinaire

-Japanese Gyoza – from Mizuyo my mother-in-law
+Japanese Gyoza Recipe – from my mother-in-law

-Now I first experienced Japanese Gyoza in Japan, with my wife Naoko, during probably my first family meal with all our Japanese family.
-Ollie was still a wee baby boy, and Amy wasn’t even an agenda item as this was way back.
-Mizuyo said he would prepare for me one of her specialties, her Japanese Gyoza, that used to be her son’s absolute favourite.
+Mizuyo said he would prepare for me one of her specialities, her Japanese Gyoza, which used to be her son’s absolute favourite.
 Japanese Gyoza dumplings basically – that can be simply boiled or pan fried.
 The latter get called pot-stickers, because you want them a little browned and crispy.

 Now when we had this meal I was blown away.
-In fact I remember eating something like 40 of these, all washed down with some beers and a wonderful bottle of sake that Naoko’s grand-mother had brought along for the party.
+In fact, I remember eating something like 40 of these, all washed down with some beers and a wonderful bottle of sake that Naoko’s grand-mother had brought along for the party.

 Great memories.
 Truly great memories.

-And here we are.
-The family meal.
-Myself with Yuko and Mizuyo enjoying the dinner.
-Sorry about the slightly sweaty pit on display, not good.
-The dinner was just amazing, the gyoza exceptional.
-A dish that was thereafter demanded by yours truly whenever Mizuyo would happen to be cooking for us.
 Also quite funny – how things never change, as can you see Ollie in the Tatami room glued to the PS4 – many years later he still sits in another room on his computer not interacting with the family.
 Sadly though one thing did change massively – and that involves the wonderful lady taking the photo.

 Now some 8 years on, Mizuyo cooked them again for us in Singapore.
 And my little Amy ate 22 all to herself this time.
 I think I know where she gets that trait from.